mu-majid/SSR-React-Redux/README.md

   * When we use the Redirect component from react-router-dom on server side to redirect the user, remember we are using StaticRouter on the server, and any redirects are recorded on te context object of that router.
   * the context object will have a `url`, `location` and `action` properties if a redirect is attempted.

+## Extra Topics Around SSR:

+  * Optimizing for SEO, using `meta` tags.
+Check The Open Graph Protocol.
+  * we want to have the ability to change these met tags depending on the page the user is visiting.
+  * we will use `react-helmet` for setting these meta tags.